elasticio/elasticio.github.io/content/_components/exact-online/index.md

 -   action currently does not support filtering by a null value
 -   action currently does not support choosing fields to return
 -   if any entity was not found, the action did not provide data
 -   you need to set the `Field Value` according to the field type, `Field Value` is `string` in the metadata and is checked only when executed.
-You can check type of the field in the schema [there](schemas/io).
 The necessary schema begins with the `get` and ends with the `.in` and has an entity type between.
 For example, for entity `Accounts` schema has name `getAccounts.in.json`

 ### Update Entity